Flying Ranee: Coaches

-Flying Ranee presently has 2 AC Chair Car, 3 General second class, 1 First Class & 12 Double Decker non-AC coaches.
-This train would earlier carry a pantry car but this has been removed and replaced with a Second Chair Car coach.
+Flying Ranee is presently operated with an LHB rake consisting of 2 reserved AC chair car coaches, 7 Reserved chair car coaches, 6 General Second class coaches, 1 General second class coaches earmarked for First class MST passholders, 1 General second class coach earmarked for Second class MST passholders, 1 General second class coach earmarked for ladies, 1 General second class earmarked for Second class MST ladies passholders, 1 End-on Generation coach & 1 Seating cum Luggage coach.

+This train's rake previously used to include double decker non-AC coaches.
+These coaches were removed when the train was upgraded with an LHB rake in July 2023.

-Service
+Service and History

-Flying Raneeis a classic train that started in India in its Pre-Independence phase.
-This classic train started operating from the year 1906.
-But in the year 1914 on 24 April, it was discontinued.
+Flying Ranee is a classic train that started in India in its Pre-Independence phase.
+This train started operating in the year 1906.
+But on 24 April 1914, it was discontinued.
 The Flying Ranee was restarted on 1 May 1937 as a weekend special.
-It ran between 1937 and 1939 when it was discontinued due to World War II.
+It ran between 1937 and 1939, when it was discontinued due to World War II.
 Since then, it had been discontinued and restarted several times.
 It finally resumed operations on 1 November 1950 and has been running ever since.
 On 18 December 1979, double-decker cars were added to the Flying Ranee's rake.
 Presently it is a daily service.

-It covers the distance of 263 kilometres in 4 hours 40 minutes as 12922 Flying Ranee (56.35 km/hr) and 4 hours 40 minutes as 12921 Flying Ranee (55.37 km/hr).
+It covers the distance of 263 kilometres in 4 hours 40 minutes as 12922 Flying Ranee (56.35 km/h) and 4 hours 40 minutes as 12921 Flying Ranee (55.37 km/h).

 Traction

-Dual-traction WCAM-1 locomotive usually hauls the train between Mumbai and Surat.
-Western Railways completed DC Electric Conversion to AC on 5 February 2012.

-It is now regularly hauled by a Vadodara-based WAP-7 or WAP-5 or WAP-4E locomotive.
+The train is usually hauled by a Vadodara-based WAP-7 or WAP-5 locomotive.

+Prior to the completion of the DC to AC electric conversion of the line on 5 February 2012, dual-traction WCAM-1 locomotive usually hauled the train between Mumbai and Surat.

-Time Table
+Time table

 12922 Flying Ranee leaves Surat at 05:05 AM IST every day and reaches Mumbai Central at 09:45 AM IST the same day.

 12921 Flying Ranee leaves Mumbai Central at 17:55 PM IST every day and reaches Surat at 22:35 PM IST the same day.

-Route & Halts
+Route and halts

 The important halts of the train are: